NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1f_ndvi_time_series.md

  * Create an NDVI time series using two sets of data with different timestamps

 ## Requirements
- * A gmail (@gmail.com) account
  * An Earth Engine account.
-You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/
+You can register for an Earth Engine account <a href="https://code.earthengine.google.com/register" target="_blank">here</a>
  * A basic understanding of the GEE code editor and the GEE JavaScript API.
  * Optionally, complete the previous GEE tutorials in this tutorial series:
     * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Introduction to AOP Public Datasets in Google Earth Engine (GEE)/a>